V (Scale the Summit album)

 V (read as Five) is the fifth studio album by American instrumental progressive metal band Scale the Summit.
 It was released on September 18, 2015, through Prosthetic Records.
 The album was self-produced by the band and Jeff Penalber.
 It is their last album to be released on this label before the band decided to release their work independently.
 It is the band's only album with drummer J.C.
 Bryant.
 It is also the band's last album with bassist Mark Michell and original rhythm guitarist Travis Levrier.

 Background and recording

 On October 14, 2014, Scale the Summit are expecting to begin tracking their new album in November.
-On January 5, 2015, the band headed to the studio and begun tracking the album on January 7.
+On January 5, 2015, the band headed to the studio and began tracking the album on January 7.
 According to the band, the process is expected to continue for the next two months.
 On March 23, they revealed the title of the album.
 On June 29, the album has been given a release date on September 18.
 Along with the date comes a preview of the album's opening cut, "The Winged Bull", as well as see the first piece of artwork to be revealed.